How I Work as a Trauma-Informed Therapist in Chicago

 I offer trauma-informed, relational, and culturally responsive care that centers your full humanity and lived experience.
+This includes both individual and couples therapy for those navigating complex emotions, relationships, identities, and systems.

 Emotional & Mental Health